 - Medical Equipment – If you need any durable medical equipment for your injuries, they’ll be covered by worker’s comp.
 This includes things like wheelchairs, oxygen tanks, and walkers.

-Once you have met with HR, make sure you call a worker’s comp lawyer in Clearwater.
+Once you have met with HR, make sure you call an experienced lawyer in Clearwater.
 They’ll help you navigate the confusing world of worker’s compensation.
 They’ll also make sure you receive the benefits to which you’re entitled.

 How Can a Clearwater Workers Comp Attorney Help?